New Orleans bans Mardi Gras parades in 2021

-Mardi Gras celebrations in 2021 will not include New Orleans’ traditional parades, which take place every year to mark the carnival season, Mayor Latoya Cantrell’s office confirmed in a news conference on Tuesday.
+Mardi Gras celebrations in 2021 will not include New Orleans’ traditional parades, which take place every year to mark the carnival season, Mayor LaToya Cantrell’s office confirmed in a news conference Tuesday.

 Mardi Gras guidance on the city’s website states: “Parades of any kind will not be permitted.”
 The guidelines stress that not all celebrations around Mardi Gras are canceled, but parades will not be possible “because large gatherings have proven to be super spreader events.”